NMagpie/TFC-IE-Crossover/README.md

 ## Credits:

  - Base code for the addon: eerussianguy
- - Initial textures used as full metal blocks (metal storage blocks): BluSunrize
+ - Initial textures used as full metal blocks (metal storage blocks) + some tool textures, etc. : BluSunrize